b10m/p5-Dancer2-Plugin-Auth-OAuth/README.md

 # CONFIGURATION

-The plugin comes with support for Facebook, Google, Twitter, GitHub, Stack Exchange and LinkedIn (other providers aren't hard to add, send me a pull request when you add more!)
+The plugin comes with support for Facebook, Google, Microsoft (Azure AD), Twitter, GitHub, Stack Exchange and LinkedIn (other providers aren't hard to add, send me a pull request when you add more!)

 All it takes to use OAuth authentication for a given provider, is to add the configuration for it.